Students and parents are hereby advised that

 Preschool and kindergarten are important times for children to learn to become more independent in taking care of their own belongings and self-care needs.
 Putting on, taking off and putting away their own outdoor clothing is a focus from the beginning, as well as organizing items in their cubbies and backpacks.
 The children learn to open their own snacks and clean up afterwards.
 Independence in toileting is expected.
 Special needs children with motor difficulties may need the occupational therapist to provide modified techniques or extra practice to develop these skills.

 Ideas for Fine Motor Development

 In order to use their hands functionally for self-care, play and academic tasks, children need to develop good hand manipulation skills and coordination of their hand skills with their vision.
 This month I have included a link for Fine Motor Development activities.
 Keep enjoying your child as you nudge them to develop these skills!

 To understand more about typical expectations by age, check out this link on Fine Motor Development 0-6 years

 It is very important for children to have good body awareness and general large muscle coordination before they are able to successfully develop fine motor skills.
 So this month, I have included this link on ideas for Gross Motor Development.
 As always, have fun with your child with these activities!

-The HWT program is designed to decrease letter reversals through the use of small slate chalkboards.
+The Londonderry School District has adopted the Handwriting Without Tears (HWT) handwriting curriculum.
+Kindergarteners have direct instruction to learn to write legible upper and lower case letters.
+The HWT program is designed to decrease letter reversals through the use of small slate chalkboards and other multi-sensory methods.
 Your children will be learning how to imitate and follow directions related to the letters.
-They will be developing good habits!
-Practice times are kept short and fun!

 Handwriting Without Tears Website